-Woodland Garden Plants and Design Ideas for Your Own Garden
+Woodland Garden Plants and Design Ideas for Your Shady, Urban Garden

 The garden was modeled after a natural woodland and includes multiple layers beneath the canopy: smaller trees, shrubs, and herbaceous plants of different heights.